ABOUT-PARIS.COM

 • Paris blogs

-PARIS neighbourhoods
+PARIS neighborhoods

 Paris is divided into 20 districts/neighbourhoods called arrondissements.